-TABLE OF CONTENTS 1

-UNDERSTANDING FIRST YEAR 2

-THE MODULE STRUCTURE

-How many courses are required for each type of module?

-Module combinations

-READING THE COURSE CALENDAR 4

-Understanding course codes Essay courses

-Important information about a common mistake

-Course requisites

-NAVIGATING THE TIMETABLE 5

-Lectures, labs, and tutorials

-Your Schedule

-Example 1: Lecture-only course

-Example 2: Lecture and tutorial course

-Example 3: Lecture and lab course

-DEGREE REQUIREMENTS

-How many credits do I need?

-Breadth requirement

-Essay requirement

-What grades do I need to keep?
+TABLE OF CONTENTS 1 UNDERSTANDING FIRST YEAR 2 THE MODULE STRUCTURE How many courses are required for each type of module?
+Module combinations 3 READING THE COURSE CALENDAR Understanding course codes Essay courses Important information about a common mistake Course requisites 4 NAVIGATING THE TIMETABLE Lectures, labs, and tutorials Your Schedule Example 1: Lecture-only course Example 2: Lecture and tutorial course Example 3: Lecture and lab course 5 DEGREE REQUIREMENTS How many credits do I need?
+Breadth requirement Essay requirement What grades do I need to keep?
 What if I fail?
 Can I repeat a course?
 Can I drop a course if I am not doing well or just do not want to continue?
 How many courses can I take in the same subject?

-FASS - WHAT COURSES SHOULD I TAKE IN FIRST YEAR?
-7

-Recommended first year FASS schedule should include the following

-FASS departments and subjects

-BMOS - WHAT COURSES SHOULD I TAKE IN FIRST YEAR?

-Notes 0

-HOW TO REGISTER

-Plan your schedule

-Step 1: Access your student center

-Step 2: Review first year courses

-Step 3: Draft your schedule

-Step 4: Register in courses

-COMMON MISTAKES TO AVOID

-YOUR REGISTRATION CHECKLIST

-KEY TERMS

-USEFUL LINKS
+6 FASS - WHAT COURSES SHOULD I TAKE IN FIRST YEAR?
+Recommended first year FASS schedule FASS departments and subjects 7 BMOS - WHAT COURSES SHOULD I TAKE IN FIRST YEAR?
+Recommended first year BMOS schedule 8 HOW TO REGISTER Plan your schedule Step 1: Access your Student Center Step 2: Review first year courses Step 3: Draft your schedule Step 4: Register in courses 9 COMMON MISTAKES TO AVOID YOUR REGISTRATION CHECKLIST KEY TERMS USEFUL LINKS